 This traditional dish is more than 1,500 years old, originally served to honour and worship gods and ancestors.
 Glutinous rice cakes are made from rice powder with various ingredients and flavours depending on the region in China.
 They can be eaten steamed, boiled, or fried, and flavoured with both sweet or savoury ingredients.

 Lunar New Year personal chef hire in Australia

-If you’re looking to celebrate 2020 Lunar New Year with an auspicious banquet full of delicious symbolic foods, we can help.
-Our team of talented and professional personal chefs
+If you’re looking to celebrate 2022 Lunar New Year with an auspicious banquet full of delicious symbolic foods, we can help.
+Check out our Lunar New Year experience.

 who are extremely skilled in cooking different foods from all over the World.
-Celebrate the Year of the Rat with an authentic Asian feast on us – so you can spend more time with family and less time in the kitchen.
-Get in touch with our team now to organise your Lunar New Year catering for 2020.
+Celebrate the Year of the Tiger with an authentic Asian feast on us – so you can spend more time with family and less time in the kitchen.
+Get in touch with our team now to organise your Lunar New Year catering for 2022.